Impact

 • Water from polluted ponds made safe with chlorination

-• II.
-Women’s direct organizing for financial strength
+Women’s direct organizing for financial and social strength

 • Organizing women’s groups in villages, building cooperative banks and individual and collective businesses

-MSS designs and installs clean-burning and efficient wood-burning chimney stoves and solar panel-based electrical systems in the homes of the people.
+The Project designs and installs clean-burning and efficient wood-burning chimney stoves and solar panel-based electrical systems in the homes of the people.
 In addition, we install settlement-wide solar panel-based micro-grid electrical systems.
-MSS purchases imported components of the photo-voltaic systems but produces stoves locally.
+We purchase and import components of the photo-voltaic systems but produce stoves locally.

 Stoves & Solar

-Over the course of its lifetime, The ICSEE durable and efficient Model Four stove reduces carbon dioxide emissions by more than 20 tons.
+The International Collaborative’s durable and efficient Model Four stove reduces carbon dioxide emissions by more than 20 tons, over the course of its lifetime.

 • Reduction of the polluting particulate level from cooking smoke by 90 percent, alleviating chronic coughing and head congestion, primarily in women and children